With love as the central point of our Art of Soulful Living compass, here’s all the ways you can show your love through flowers

-It’s common knowledge that flowers have meanings – red roses are a must-buy for lovers on Valentine’s Day, daisies are a sure sign of innocence, and no Christmas celebration would be complete without festive red poinsettas.
-It’s a lesser-known fact that the ancient Japanese took this symbolism and elevated it to the highest point, developing the art of hanakotoba, the secret language of flowers.
+It’s common knowledge that flowers have meanings – red roses are a must-buy for lovers on Valentine’s Day, daisies are a sure sign of innocence, and no Christmas celebration would be complete without festive red poinsettias.
+It’s a lesser-known fact that in the 19th century the Japanese took this symbolism and elevated it to the highest point, developing the art of hanakotoba, the secret language of flowers.
 Read on to learn more, and to find out how you can incorporate it into your own life.

 Sometimes, love is strongest when it’s unspoken – conveyed through grand gestures or subtle acts of appreciation.
 The Japanese are masters in navigating these coded communications, which found their greatest form of expression in the ancient art of hanakotoba.

 Using cues such as colour, height and general appearance, this language could be used to convey messages as wide-ranging as purity, deep passion or hatred.
 A person might make a declaration by sending a bouquet of gardenias (secret love), plum blossoms (elegance and loyalty) and yellow camellias (longing).
 They’d pray for a response of white poppies (rejoicing) or red roses (in love) but fear that the outcome could be a tulip (one-sided love) or an orange lily (hatred).

 Hanakotoba has its roots in the Buddhist ideal of paying attention to the smallest of things.
 The flowers’ fragility and evanescence meant that a bouquet’s meaning might be fleeting, but that it should be cherished all the more for its ephemerality.
 Combined with the traditional practice of ikebana, or flower arranging, flowers and the messages they convey are celebrated and elevated to their highest form.
 It’s a lesson we could well use today, to find the beauty in subtlety and hidden meanings.